AaronRietschlin/VendingMachine-Kata/readme.md

     ```

 #### Via Android Studio
-1. Expand the module for which you would like to test
+1. Expand the module for which you would like to test.
 2. Expand the `src/test` directory.
-3. Right click on `java`
+3. Right click on `java`.
-4. Click `Run Tests in java`
+4. Click `Run Tests in java`.
-5. See results
+5. See results.

 ### Android Tests
 In order to run the android test suite, you will need to have a device connected via ADB.